 |EDUC 223B||Special Problems in Mathematics, Science and Technology Education||2-6|

-The preliminary exam occurs in the spring semester.
-The exam is based upon the preliminary examination reading list compiled by the executive committee.
-However, the exam is more than just a review of the required readings.
-Students are expected to be able to analyze and synthesize what they have read in order to take a position on the main issues in cognitive and educational research.
-The exam typically consists of a written essay component and a one-hour oral debriefing based upon the same questions answered on the written component.
-The exam is used as one source of information during the students' year-end evaluation.
-It provides the faculty with a common piece of work from each student and a basis upon which to judge if students have become socialized to the SESAME intellectual community.
+The preliminary exam occurs in Spring semester of the first year.
+The exam is based upon the first year's coursework, and is more than a review of the readings.
+Students are expected to be able to analyze and synthesize what they have read, and to take a position on the main issues in cognitive and educational research.
+The exam consists of a written essay component followed by a one-hour oral conversation based upon the written essays.
+The exam is intended to provide not a barrier but a snapshot, for the student's year-end evaluation, of growth and enculturation into the intellectual community.

 Faculty and Instructors